OCD can make driving a stressful experience. It may involve intrusive thoughts about an accident or breaking down in a remote area.

 It may also manifest when feeling a bump or knock on the car from a pothole or speedbump.

-This sudden intrusive thought can lead to doing a U-turn and going back to check if someone is lying on the floor.
+On occasions I have done a U-turn and went back to check if someone is lying on the floor.

 It is easy for someone to tell us that ‘you would know if you knocked someone over’.